hmslima/sambahsacompletegrammar/sambahsa-en.md

 **I had a daughter *****that***** wanted to be singer –** hiebim un dugter *qua* iskwit ses sehngver

-The integrant conjuction is often translated as “od”.
+The subordinating conjunction is often translated as “od”.

 **I’ve said *****that***** I don’t like coffee –** Ho saygen *od* ne kamo cofie